rahalrazika/telegramebot/README.md

  ## Getting Started
 1- In your terminal run git clone https://github.com/rahalrazika/telegramebot.git

 2- cd telegramebot

+3- create a .env file

+4- Copy the code in env_file.txt

-3-Run gem install telegram-bot-ruby
+5- Run gem install telegram-bot-ruby

-4- Go to your telegram account and search for @BotFather.
+6- If you want a new token go to your telegram account and search for @BotFather.
 Press start and send the command /newbot.
 You will get a reply with all your bots information including your TOKEN in it.
-In this case you don't need to do that just searsh for @FloresFF_bot in telegrame app
+In our case, you don't need to create a new token you can simply search  for @FloresFF_bot in telegram app

 ![screenshot](img/Token.PNG)

+7- Run bundle -> To install all gems

 ## Start the bot